ixanza/tranquility/Modified Gameplay.md

 ## Legacy of the Dragonborn

 - [Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/11802) adds a new museum to the city of Solitude.
-Tranquillity was built around Legacy of the Dragonborn and fully expects you to engage with it.
+Tranquility was built around Legacy of the Dragonborn and fully expects you to engage with it.
 This mod lets you display your accomplishments by showing off weapons, armours, dragon masks, Daedric artifacts, and more that you've obtained on your travels.
 It also contains a fully-featured player home equipped with a Craftloot system that lets you store and retrieve ingredients from containers for crafting.

 ## Modified and Expanded Quests

 - [Andrealphus' Harder Quests](https://www.nexusmods.com/skyrimspecialedition/mods/27939?) makes a few of the vanilla quests and requirements harder by increasing the requirement or changing the conditions.
-The quests that are affected in Tranquillity are the Temple of Mara and Bloodkin Questlines.
+The quests that are affected in Tranquility are the Temple of Mara and Bloodkin Questlines.
 - [Enhanced Skyrim Factions - The Companions Guild](https://www.nexusmods.com/skyrim/mods/22650) overhauls the Companions Questline by adding level and skill requirements for progressing through the ranks.
 It also adds new, unvoiced dialogue as well as AI behaviour changes such as questgivers waiting for you outside of Jorrvaskr for your return.
 - [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576) adds a large number of localised quests through Missive Boards which you can find in cities.
 - [Radiant Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/45427?) modifies the level requirements for each type of radiant quest.
 You will no longer be asked to clear out a vampire den or a giant's camp at level 1.
 These will only be assigned at higher levels.